> ANALYTICAL METHODS FOR THE QUANTITATIVE AND QUALITATIVE DETERMINATION OF OXITURMERIC® CURCUMINOIDS

 OXITURMERIC® IS 100% NATURAL AS DEMONSTRATED BY 14C ANALYSES

-We have detected the presence of artificial substances in OxiTurmeric® through 14C radiocarbon analysis.
+We assessed the presence of artificial substances in OxiTurmeric® through 14C radiocarbon analysis.
 Natural Turmeric completely from biomass has a known 14C level of 100% biobased.
 On the other hand, turmeric wholly made from petroleum-derived components have 14C level of 0% and will be 0% biobased.
 A product made of biomass (plant extracts) and petroleum-based chemicals or additioned with synthetic molecules will have a biobased content between 0% and 100% proportional to the quantity of each component in the product.

 OxiTurmeric® 14C value was 99.9% ± 3.7, indicating the pure natural origin of the extract